zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity04.md

 The *Child Zone* must be a valid name meeting "[Requirements and normalization of domain names in input]".

+## Prefix lookup methods

+Use the prefix method set in *Prefix Database* in "Inputs" and refer to the appropriate section below.

 ### Cymru prefix lookup